Alerstam, Thomas. 2001.

 Dorka, Volker.
 1966.
 “Das jahres- und tageszeitliche Zugmuster von Kurz- und Langstreckenziehern nach Beobachtungen auf den Alpenpässen Cou Bretolet (Wallis).”
 Ornithologischer Beobachter 63 (6): 165–223.

-Dossman, Bryant C., Greg W. Mitchell, D. Ryan Norris, et al. 2015.
+Dossman, Bryant C., Greg W. Mitchell, D. Ryan Norris, Philip D. Taylor, Christopher G. Guglielmo, Stephen N. Matthews, and Paul G. Rodewald.
+2015.

 “The Effects of Wind and Fuel Stores on Stopover Departure Behavior Across a Migratory Barrier.”
 Behavioral Ecology 27 (2): 567–74.